grizzdank/contractflow/docs/frontend_guidelines_document.md

 ## Conclusion and Overall Frontend Summary

-In summary, the ContractFlow frontend is designed with a focus on clarity, ease of use, and robust performance.
-It combines a modern tech stack including Next.js 14, TypeScript, and Tailwind CSS with a component-based approach that simplifies future maintenance and scaling.
-The emphasis on clean, accessible design paired with efficient state management and rigorous testing ensures that users enjoy a seamless and secure experience.
-By adhering to these guidelines, the platform stands out as a reliable tool tailored for small businesses looking to manage their contracts efficiently.
+In summary, the ContractFlo frontend is designed with a focus on clarity, ease of use, and robust performance.
+It combines a modern tech stack including Next.js 14, TypeScript, and Tailwind CSS with a component-based architecture managed through Storybook.
+By adhering to these guidelines, we can maintain a consistent, high-quality user experience across the entire platform, ensuring that ContractFlo is both powerful and simple for small businesses to use.